 A backup unit’s battery level can be negatively impacted in other ways, too: by frequent discharge and charge events, which affect voltage regulation, or by slow and steady battery deterioration, which drains capacity.
-An older, failing, or even dying UPS battery can leave you hanging—and you often won’t realize it until the moment your business needs that reliable source of uninterruptible power most.
+An older, failing, or even dying UPS battery can leave you hanging—and you often won’t realize it until the moment your business needs that reliable source of uninterruptible power the most.

 With summer here and forecasters predicting busy hurricane and wildfire seasons paired with a hot summer, it’s time to draw up a smart strategy for battery backups that protects your data and your devices.
 At CMIT Solutions, we view UPS units as one brick in the wall of comprehensive cybersecurity, treating them with the same focused attention as desktops, laptops, servers, smartphones, tablets, and printers.